Family Fun Treasure Trove

 Cape Town – the perfect family destination

 The ‘Mother City’ really ticks all the boxes when it comes to experiencing the ultimate family holiday – fun, energetic, and full of ideas, Cape Town is a veritable treasure trove of activities.
 Rent a car and head out on your own family adventure, or arrange day tours through the hotel.
-Alternatively, purchase a City Sightseeing Red Bus pass, which lets you hop on and off at various points throughout the city.
+Alternatively, purchase a City Sightseeing Red Bus pass, which allows you to hop on and off at various points throughout the city.

 Constantia & Surrounds